10 simple yet powerful ways to grow your career

 When you study successful people, you learn from their successes and mistakes.

-You avoid having to learn everything by yourself.
-You get inspired to think about what success means to you and your career.
+You avoid having to learn everything on your own.
+You are inspired to think about what success means to you and your career.

 2. Talk to your boss about your career vision

-Take some time to prepare materials that back up your case for a promotion, and then schedule time with your boss to present them.
+Take some time to prepare materials that support your case for a promotion.
+Then schedule a time with your boss to show.

-If you don’t know if you have earned a shot at the next level, talk with your boss about what you need to do to make it happen.
+If you don’t know if you have earned a shot at the next level, talk with your boss.
+Ask about what you need to do to make it happen.

-Check-in with your boss to ensure your good work doesn’t go unnoticed.
+Check in with your boss to make sure your good work doesn’t go unnoticed.

-Your career is your responsibility, not the responsibility of your manager.
+Your career is your responsibility, not your manager’s.

 3. Exercise regularly